This example demonstrates how you can create short order IDs by using webhooks.

 You xan extend core resources with the Flows API.
 From inside the Dashboard, head to Settings > Flows.

 Here you want to create a new Flow (or edit if it already exists) for extending products.
 Give it a name and description, and make sure the

 slug is set to

 Next, create a new Field for the Flow you just created.

 Give the new Field a name and description you recognize.
 Make sure the

 slug is set to

-short_id as this is what the serverless function cloned above expects.
+short_id as this is what the serverless function cloned defined previously expects.

 Save this Field.

 .env inside the directory

 /short-order-id containing all the keys for the following environment variables: